Refundable Accommodation Deposits (RADs) in More Detail

-RAD pricing will vary between the different providers, bearing in mind that it is a direct reflection of the quality of accommodation being offered and provided - not the quality of care, which would meet the same standards regardless of the accommodation being provided.
+RAD pricing will vary between the different providers, bearing in mind that it is a direct reflection of the quality of accommodation being offered and provided - not the quality of care - which must meet the same standards regardless of the accommodation being provided.
 RAD payments do differ quite significantly across Australia, and between different locations in each State, as there is typically a connection between these costs and property costs in the locale in which accommodation is provided.

 This variability in pricing is illustrated in the chart below, drawing on data from StewartBrown.

 Note that many residents are now choosing to pay in the form of the daily accommodation payment (DAP) and this is a function of the RAD level and maximum permissible interest rate (MPIR).
-With the MPIR having reduced to 4.98% - reflecting historically low interest rates in the economy - with effect from October 1, 2019 operators may experience.
+Our expectation is that with the recent substantial increase in interest rates (and DAP payments) there will be a shift to paying for accommodation towards RADs.

 In general, we remain unconvinced that this is the best funding mechanism available, both for customers and operators.
 We again state the view that we believe that the RAD concept is probably inappropriate; the industry should move to simply "competing" on DAP rates or being funded on an insurance basis.
-The "headline" RAD figures give an inaccurate impression of the actual capital required by most Australians to fund residential aged accommodation, and therefore leads to many seniors over-saving/budgetting in retirement with an significant impact on well being.
+The "headline" RAD figures also give an inaccurate impression of the actual capital required by most Australians to fund any residential aged accommodation they may require, and therefore leads to many seniors over-saving/budgeting in retirement.

 It is clear that a number of providers, and particularly those in the private sector, are marketing some facilities with an emphasis on "Club" or luxury services - including superior accommodation, greater menu choices, upgraded furnishings and fittings.
 There is absolutely nothing wrong in the segmentation of the market, but you must ensure that you are obtaining value - increasing RADs should reflect increasing residential amenity or, the be frank, increasing real estate costs in the location of the facility.